-The Innovation Committee (IC) is charged with helping to empower business education providers and their partners to move deeply, strategically, and successfully in pursuit of new opportunities that positively impact business and society.
+The Innovation Committee is charged with helping to empower business education providers and their partners to move deeply, strategically, and successfully in pursuit of new opportunities that positively impact business and society.
 The Innovation Committee explores emerging innovations and effective practices, helps to incubate ideas and a vision for business education, and guides AACSB efforts to develop reports and other content aimed at helping business education providers and their stakeholders to understand the related challenges and opportunities.
-The committee evaluates issues and challenges and makes recommendations to the board on AACSB policies, plans, and tactics for addressing identified challenges and opportunities.
-The committee may commission independent research within the annual operating and capital budgets approved by the board.
+The Committee evaluates issues and challenges and makes recommendations to the Board on AACSB policies, plans, and tactics for addressing identified challenges and opportunities.
+The Committee may commission independent research within the annual operating and capital budgets approved by the Board.

-The Innovation Committee is appointed by the vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made) in consultation with the current board chair and the incoming board vice chair-chair elect.
-The committee is composed of at least seven members with representation from accredited and non-accredited educational organizations, and business organizations.
-Appointments should ensure that the committee has the appropriate knowledge and skill set to fulfill its responsibilities.
-A majority of the committee must be current members of the AACSB board.
+The Innovation Committee is appointed by the Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made) in consultation with the current Board Chair and the incoming Board Vice Chair-Chair Elect.
+The Committee is composed of at least seven members with representation from accredited and non-accredited educational Organizations, and business Organizations.
+Appointments should ensure that the Committee has the appropriate knowledge and skill set to fulfill its responsibilities.
+A majority of the Committee must be current members of the AACSB Board.

-The Innovation Committee is chaired by the board vice chair-chair elect, and members are appointed annually.
-The current board chair serves as vice chair of the committee, and serves as chair in the absence of the committee chair.
-The composition of the committee should reflect AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging, and members normally serve a maximum of three, one-year terms, which may run consecutively.
-The board vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made) may extend term limits as deemed necessary to fulfill the charge of the committee.
+The Innovation Committee is chaired by the Board Vice Chair-Chair Elect, and members are appointed annually.
+The current Board Chair serves as Vice Chair of the Committee, and serves as Chair in the absence of the Committee Chair.
+The composition of the Committee should reflect AACSB's commitment to diversity and inclusion, and members normally serve a maximum of three, one-year terms, which may run consecutively.
+The Board Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made) may extend term limits as deemed necessary to fulfill the charge of the Committee.

-- 1. The board vice chair-chair elect, in consultation with the current board chair and the incoming board vice chair-chair elect, appoints committee members no later than July 1 of the year of service.
+- 1. The Board Vice Chair-Chair Elect, in consultation with the current Board Chair and the incoming Board Vice Chair-Chair Elect, appoints Committee members no later than July 1 of the year of service.
 Appointments are made to ensure a balance between continuity of participation and inclusion of new perspectives. - 2.
-The president and CEO serves as an ex officio member of the committee. - 3.
-A staff liaison assists the committee chair in setting meetings, keeping minutes and conducting/managing other activities as requested by the chair. - 4.
-The committee may select its own approach to fulfilling its responsibilities within the context of the budget and AACSB Bylaws and governance policies.
+The President and CEO serves as an ex officio member of the Committee. - 3.
+A staff liaison assists the Committee Chair in setting meetings, keeping minutes and conducting/managing other activities as requested by the Chair. - 4.
+The Committee may select its own approach to fulfilling its responsibilities within the context of the budget and AACSB Bylaws and governance policies. - 5.
+The Committee reports regularly to the Board on its activities.
+These reports guide the Board's discussion of emerging challenges and opportunities, and assists the Board in focusing AACSB's SCA, annual goals, policies, and initiatives.

-- 5. The committee reports regularly to the board on its activities.
-These reports guide the board's discussion of emerging challenges and opportunities, and assists the board in focusing AACSB's strategic plan, annual goals, policies, and initiatives. - 6.
-One or more meetings of the committee may be scheduled by the committee chair during each fiscal year as needed to conduct committee business.
-Meetings may be held in person or by means of video conferencing. - 7.
-The committee chair presides over meetings of the committee and is authorized to approve all guests to the meetings. - 8.
-A quorum is a simple majority of the committee, in person or by electronic means. - 9.
+- 6. One or more meetings of the Committee may be scheduled by the Committee Chair during each fiscal year as needed to conduct Committee business.
+Meetings are normally held in person, and may also be held by means of audio and/or video conference or similar communications equipment whereby all persons participating in a meeting can hear each other. - 7.
+The Committee Chair presides over meetings of the Committee and is authorized to approve all guests to the meetings. - 8.
+A quorum requires four Committee members in attendance, in person or by electronic means. - 9.
 Meetings are relatively informal, however, Robert's Rules of Order and parliamentary procedure guide formal actions.